-Our garden is located outside of the Municipal Building at 151 King Street in Chester.
+The Community Garden is located in the Municipal Building backyard at 151 King Street in Chester.
+Growing Friends generously coordinates bed bookings, garden clean up events, and planting.

 How we got started